joagre/anond/README.md

-# This is Anond
+# Anond - Anonymization Daemon

-## 1) The why
+## 1) Overview

-Anond is something I am writing as a vehicle for further experimentation when it comes to network anonymization.

-## 2) The what

-Anond strives to provide transparent IP-level anonymization using virtual network interfaces, peer-to-peer and overlay network techniques.
+Anond is a continous experiment striving to provide transparent IP-level anonymization using virtual network interfaces, peer-to-peer and overlay network techniques.
 This is indeed nothing new in itself and has been researched in projects such as [*Tarzan*](https://gnunet.org/sites/default/files/tarzan-ccs02.pdf) (2002) and [*ANON*](http://www.eecs.harvard.edu/~htk/publication/2002-milcom-kung-bradner-tan.pdf)